Office of the Registrar

 • Western Association of Schools and Colleges, Senior College and University Commission (WASC-SCUC)

-• Western Association Of Schools and Colleges, Accrediting Commission for Community and Junior Colleges (WASC-ACCJC)
+• Western Association of Schools and Colleges, Accrediting Commission for Community and Junior Colleges (WASC-ACCJC)

 Undergraduate Transfer Credit